rodarima/sa/3/README.md

 ### Task 3.8

-Create and execute a MPI program that estimates the number PI.
+Question: Create and execute a MPI program that estimates the number PI.

 	% cat pi.c
 	#include <math.h>